History

 The Demands

-A delegation of political prisoners, consisting of Paulin Vata, Hajri Pashaj, and Nuri Stepa, not only ignored the call but opposed it with the following demands: “We should never work in the mines, but be transferred to construction; our case should be reviewed for release because we are innocent; an amnesty should be granted.”
-Without providing a response to these demands, the prisoners were told that they had to surrender by 17:00 in the afternoon, or else the police and military would intervene with force.
-According to some testimonies, in addition to many vehicles with police officers, there was also a vehicle carrying poisonous chemical substances.
+A representation of political prisoners composed of Paulin Vata, Hajri Pashaj, and Nuri Stepa not only did not heed the call, but opposed it with demands: “that we never work in the mine, but transfer us to construction, that our case be reviewed to release us because we are without fault, that an amnesty be made”.
+Without giving an answer to the demands, the prisoners were asked that by 17.00 in the afternoon they should have surrendered, otherwise the police and the army would intervene with violence.
+According to some testimonies, in addition to many vehicles with police, there was also a vehicle with poisonous chemical substances.

 22 May